JoeRobich/fd-navigationbar/README.md

 - The FlashDevelop team for making an awesome product and being very helpful in the forums (http://flashdevelop.org/)
 - Canab the maker of the QuickNavigationPlugin of which I borrowed a little more than inspiration (http://www.flashdevelop.org/community/viewtopic.php?f=4&t=5961)
 - Everyone who has submitted a bug report (Philippe, IAP, bjarneh)
+- Everyone who has submitted new features (PapaDSquat)